-For the 2018-19 and subsequent fiscal periods, the Committee recommended, and USDA approved, an assessment rate of \$0.463 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
-That assessment rate continues in effect from fiscal period to fiscal period unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other information available to USDA.
+For the 2018-19 and subsequent fiscal periods, the Committee recommended, and AMS approved, an assessment rate of \$0.463 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
+That assessment rate continued in effect from fiscal period to fiscal period unless modified, suspended, or terminated by AMS upon recommendation and information submitted by the Committee or other information available to AMS.

-The Committee met on June 3, 2021, and unanimously recommended 2021-22 fiscal period expenditures of \$8,472,263 and an assessment rate of \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears handled for the 2021-22 and subsequent fiscal periods.
-In comparison, the previous fiscal period's budgeted expenditures were \$8,901,114.
-The proposed assessment rate of \$0.468 is \$0.005 higher than the rate currently in effect.
-Due to a smaller estimated 2021-22 crop, the Committee recommended increasing the assessment rate to provide adequate income that, along with reserve funds and interest income, would cover the Committee's budgeted expenses for the 2021-22 fiscal period.
+The Committee met on June 3, 2021, and unanimously recommended expenditures of \$8,472,263 and an assessment rate of \$0.468 per 44-pound standard box or equivalent of assessable fresh "summer/fall" pears and "winter" pears handled for the 2021-22 and subsequent fiscal periods.
+In comparison, last year's budgeted expenditures were \$8,901,114.
+The assessment rate of \$0.468 is \$0.005 higher than the rate previously in effect.
+The Committee recommended increasing the assessment rate due to a smaller estimated 2021 crop and to provide adequate income, along with reserve funds and interest income, to cover all of the Committee's budgeted expenses for the 2021-22 fiscal period.

-Expenditures recommended by the Committee for the 2021-22 fiscal period include \$391,047 for contracted administration, \$159,540 for industry development, \$964,476 for production research and market development, \$27,200 for miscellaneous expenses, and \$6,930,000 for promotion and paid advertising for "summer/fall" and "winter" varieties of fresh pears.
+Major expenditures recommended by the Committee for the 2021-22 fiscal period include \$391,047 for contracted administration, \$159,540 for industry development, \$964,476 for production research and market development, \$27,200 for miscellaneous expenses, and \$6,930,000 for promotion and paid advertising for "summer/fall" and "winter" varieties of fresh pears.
 Budgeted expenses for these items for the 2020-21 fiscal period were \$388,520, \$172,000, \$997,394, \$28,200, and \$7,315,000, respectively.

 The Committee derived the recommended assessment rate by considering anticipated expenses, and an estimated 2021 crop of 18,000,000 44-pound standard boxes or equivalent of assessable fresh "summer/fall" pears and "winter" pears.
-Income derived from handler assessments, calculated at \$8,424,000 (18,000,000 standard boxes or equivalent multiplied by \$0.468 assessment rate), along with reserve funds and interest income (\$48,263), should be adequate to cover budgeted expenses of \$8,472,263.
+Income derived from handler assessments, calculated at \$8,424,000 (18,000,000 standard boxes or equivalent multiplied by \$0.468 assessment rate), along with reserve funds and interest income (\$48,263), will be adequate to cover budgeted expenses of \$8,472,263.

-The assessment rate proposed in this rule would continue in effect indefinitely unless modified, suspended, or terminated by USDA upon recommendation and information submitted by the Committee or other available information.
+The assessment rate established in this rule will continue in effect indefinitely unless modified, suspended, or terminated by AMS upon recommendation and information submitted by the Committee or other available information.

-Although this assessment rate would be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
-Dates and times of Committee meetings are available from the Committee or USDA.
+Although this assessment rate will be in effect for an indefinite period, the budget of expenses and consider recommendations for modification of the assessment rate.
+The dates and times of Committee meetings are available from the Committee or AMS.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+AMS will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
 Further rulemaking would be undertaken as necessary.
-The Committee's 2021-22 fiscal period budget, and those for subsequent fiscal periods, would be reviewed and, as appropriate, approved by USDA.
+The Committee's 2021-22 fiscal period budget, and those for subsequent fiscal periods, will be reviewed and, as appropriate, approved by AMS.